Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons: Transformation between the orientation angles alphaS , deltaS and theta , psi

 Since quadratic and Poisson terms are neglected here, their transformation relations are not given.
 Such transformations have been provided by \cite{Yse23} in the case of Mars.

-The first order series in $\Delta\alpha_s$ and $\Delta\delta_S$ (Eqs.~\ref{eq_adapprox} without the second order terms) keep an analytical/trigonometrical form similar as that of $s_x, s_y$ (that is to say, series with the same number of terms, at the same frequencies).
+The first-order series in $\Delta\alpha_S$ and $\Delta\delta_S$, obtained from Eqs.~(\ref{eq_adapprox}) by neglecting second-order terms, have an analytical trigonometric form similar to that of $s_x, s_y$.
+In particular, they involve the same number of terms and the same set of frequencies.
 The second-order terms result in additional periodic terms to the series, due to the recombination of sine and cosine factors.
 This recombination may introduce a small constant term in addition to the periodic series.
 Note that the distinction between first and second order is purely formal, and not based on the actual values of the amplitudes.
 Some of these second-order terms may be of larger amplitude than some of the first-order terms.
 For this reason, the second-order terms allow to improve the accuracy of the transformation (from $0.01^\circ$ to less than $0.0001^\circ$ in $\alpha$, and from $0.006^\circ$ to $0.0001^\circ$ in $\delta$), see Table~\ref{tab_error} and Section~\ref{sec_admseries}.